rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 This post will be a little more advanced and will focus on programming with type variables.

 [_add_blank_target Types and Programming Languages](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) is
-the book about types I recommend to everyone, ... so far unsuccessfully[^1].
+the book about types I recommend to everyone, ... so far unsuccessfully.
 Reading TAPL will be a big eye opener for many developers.
 The good news is that types dramatically increase programming efficiency so learning them is a good investment.
 This section of the post will be a little more TAPL-ish with some more advanced CS.
 The topics I am about to present are IMO very useful and I will try my best to present them in a digestible way.

-[^1]: Apparently, software developers want to have some life outside of programming.
-Who would expect that? ;)

 I will discuss type variable scoping, rank-2 types, and existential types.
 Some examples show a level of safety that I did not expect to be able to pull off!
 As it turns out, we can even prevent subtyping in TS.